Vision

 We believe that the systems of production behind our society will need to shift to adapt to the urgency of our climate crisis, and that these systems have the largest potential impact.
 “Progress” means a paradigm shift, implying technology going much further than the current status quo to drive true change without compromising on recently secured gains.

 “Sustainable” captures the idea of creating an economy that can have a net neutral or positive impact on its resources while scaling and growing.
+In a way, it is about freeing progress from current input constraints to achieve orders of magnitude more prosperity.

 None of this is net new for Bleu.
 Traces of that thesis can already be found in our more recent investments, including Hubcycle (food waste to value), Nova Carbon (composite recycling), Tekyn (on-demand production), La Vie (alt-foods), and For Days (enabling layer for circular fashion).
 And we’ve already invested alongside some of the largest US and European investment funds in climate tech (Collab, Congruent, Closed Loop, Daphni, Citizen, Otium, Founders Fund, EIF…).